aerogear/keycloak-metrics-spi/README.md

 $ gradle jar
 ```

-build the project.
-The result jar will be written to _build/libs_.
+builds the jar and writes it to _build/libs_.

 ## Usage